astroband/astrograph/README.md

 # Benchmark

 We have not done full stress test yet.
-Besides that, it looks like server run on MBP mid 14 with 16GB RAM survives approx 7k concurrent connections with no losses.
+Besides that, it looks like server on MBP mid 14 with 16GB RAM survives approx 7k concurrent connections with no losses.
 Check [benchmark script](benchmark/index.ts) for details.
+To implement fully functional test, we need to implement dedicated stress test mode.

 # Contributing